NHL outdoor games: History

 The first outdoor game between two NHL teams (and the first played to completion) was an official pre-season match-up on September 27, 1991.
-The game took place in the parking lot of Caesars Palace in Las Vegas, and featured the Los Angeles Kings and the New York Rangers.
+The game took place in the parking lot of Caesars Palace in Paradise, Nevada, and featured the Los Angeles Kings and New York Rangers.
 The process of keeping the ice cool in the desert heat required three times as much coolant as a standard NHL rink.
 There were few problems despite temperatures that reached 95 F during the day and a game time temperature of 80 F. During the contest grasshoppers began to jump onto the ice, where they would freeze or drown in water used to maintain the ice, and by the end of the second period the ice was littered with the bugs.
 Nearly 14,000 fans watched the Kings defeat the Rangers 5–2.
-From 1997 to 2016, the Los Angeles Kings returned to Las Vegas to play an annual indoors preseason game as part of the Frozen Fury series.
-In 2016, Las Vegas obtained its own NHL franchise and the fury series was moved to Salt Lake City, Utah, before it was canceled altogether due to the arrival of the Utah Mammoth in 2024.
+From 1997 to 2016, the Los Angeles Kings returned to the Las Vegas Valley to play an annual indoors pre-season game as part of the Frozen Fury series.
+In 2016, Las Vegas area obtained its own NHL franchise and the series was moved to Salt Lake City, before it was canceled altogether due to the arrival of the Utah Mammoth in 2024.

 The first regular season outdoor game in the history of the NHL took place on November 22, 2003, at Edmonton's Commonwealth Stadium, when the Edmonton Oilers played the Montreal Canadiens in the 2003 Heritage Classic.
 The Oilers had suggested the idea of hosting an outdoor game as early as the mid-1980s, but the genesis of the 2003 event was the "Cold War" outdoor game played two years prior between Michigan State University and the University of Michigan.